To the chief Musician with stringed instruments, A Psalm of David.

 1 Chronicles 6:31-32 “And these [are they] whom David set over the service of song in the house of the LORD, after that the ark had rest.”
 “And they ministered before the dwelling place of the tabernacle of the congregation with singing, until Solomon had built the house of the LORD in Jerusalem: and [then] they waited on their office according to their order.”

 The word Neginoth means instrumental music, or stringed instruments.
 It can be extended to mean a poem set to music.
 We know that the desire of the believer in Christ is to be a sweet sound in His ear.
-Singing and soft music, soothes the troubled soul.
+Singing and soft music, soothe the troubled soul.
 We know also, that Saul had called for David to sing and play for him.
 This is the very way David had gotten into the house of Saul.
 The word that was translated chief musician, is thought by some to mean [unto the end], which would indicate this was actually addressed to Christ.
 It really does not matter to whom it is addressed.
 The prayer is to God.

 David is definitely calling to God, when he says: Hear me when I call.
 David is saying: You helped me before, help me now.
 We have all prayed along these lines at one time or another.
 Wonder why we think that God will not hear our prayers?
 David is not alone in crying for mercy either.
-Mercy is unmerited favor.
+Mercy is not getting the punishment we deserve.
 Just like David, we may not deserve God’s help, but He will help us anyhow, when we pray to Him.
 Notice in this also, that David says his righteousness is from God.
 Remember, we were not righteous until Jesus took our sin on His body and clothed us instead with His righteousness.
 Our righteousness was as filthy rags, but now our righteousness is in Jesus.
 We need to see also, that David thanked Him for answering earlier prayers, while he is asking for this prayer to be answered.
 God wants to hear us say that He was the One who brought the last victory to us.
 Praise God every chance you get.
 He likes to hear it.
 Do we truly believe that God answers prayer?
 Then pray and believe, and you shall have what you ask.

 Verses 2-3: God’s agenda for David (verse 3), is radically contrasted with that of his enemies (verse 2).
 The term for “godly” or “pious” in the Old Testament is above all else indicating a person blessed by God’s grace.